Praising good behaviour

 - Teachers learn a range of strategies for behaviour management in the online classroom.

 - Positive behaviour is always reinforced through praise and recognition.
-Students are reminded that this is the kind of behaviour that will allow them to be successful when they reintegrate back into mainstream.
+Students are reminded that this is the kind of behaviour that will allow them to be successful when they reintegrate o mainstream or the workplace.

 - SMSC is embedded into each course and explicit reference to both SMSC and British Values is made at every opportunity.

-- Rude or inappropriate language if targeted at teachers
+- Rude or inappropriate language when targeted at any in authority

 - Aggressive language or threats of physical violence